Transform your Office Culture from Boring to Fun

 They’re a calming presence and offer much-needed breaks when one becomes too overwhelmed with work.

 Whether they’re two legged, four legged, furry, hairless, doesn’t matter.
-What matters is that they all in some way positively impact workers more so than if they didn’t have an animal.
+What matters is that they all in some way positively impact workers and help liven the office.

 2. Bring in Decor